Coverage Map

 $400K to $1.8M

-Worcester occupies the central Massachusetts position that makes it the logical Boston value play for buyers who require commutability but cannot or will not pay Newton or Wellesley prices.
+Worcester occupies the central Massachusetts position that makes it the logical Boston value play for buyers who require commutability but cannot pay Newton or Wellesley prices.
 UMass Medical School and a growing biotech corridor give the professional employment base genuine durability.
-The luxury tier is concentrated in neighborhoods like Shrewsbury, Westborough, and Northborough—communities that function as Worcester metro's best addresses while offering direct Pike access to Boston.
+The luxury tier is concentrated in Shrewsbury, Westborough, and Northborough — communities with direct Pike access to Boston and school districts that rival the eastern suburbs.

 Tier 3 · Boutique Market